CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-2-Operating-System-Structures.md

 In this model, processes use `shared_memory_create()` and ` shared_memory_attach()` system calls to create and gain access to regions of memory owned by other processes.
 Shared memory requires that two or more processes agree to remove the restriction which the operating system prevents one process from accessing another process's memory.
-The form of exchanged data is determined by the processes andd is not under the operating system's control.
+The form of exchanged data is determined by the processes and is not under the operating system's control.
 The processes are also responsible for ensuring that they are not writing to the same location simultaneously.

+### conclution

+Both of the models just discussed are common in operating systems, and most systems implement both.
+Message passing is useful for exchanging smaller amounts of data, because no conflicts need be avoided.
+It is also easier to implement than is shared memory for intercomputer communication.
+Shared memory allows maximum speed and convenience of communication, since it can be done at memory transfer speeds when it takes place within a computer.
-So problems exist, however, in the area of protection and synchronization between the processes sharing memory.
+Problems exist, however, in the area of protection and synchronization between the processes sharing memory.

 ## System Services (system utilities)